hbjorgo/Voyager/README.md

 # Voyage

-Voyage is a C# library where you can report progress and it will estimate end time, time left and more!
+Voyage is a C# library where you can report progress and it will estimate end time, time left, average processing time and more!

 Feedback is very much welcome and please request features 🙂